COVID wastewater surveillance to expand as positivity, new cases surge in Oklahoma

 People are also reading…

-He noted about in a 14-day period, one-quarter of those in ERs were testing positive for COVID-19, compared to about 10-11% of those in other hospital units.
+He noted that in a roughly 14-day period, one-quarter of those in ERs were testing positive for COVID-19, compared to about 10% to 11% of those in other hospital units.

-Positivity rates among 18-to-35-year-olds remain around 30%, as new infections "(have) really begun to take off" for what Kendrick calls the "harbinger group."
-Oklahoma's youngest adults have overtaken those 65 and older for the most new cases, he said.
+Positivity rates among 18- to 35-year-olds remain around 30%, as new infections have "really begun to take off" for what Kendrick calls the "harbinger group."
+Oklahoma's youngest adults have overtaken those age 65 and older for the most new cases, he said.

-Infections among preschool-age children, which were near zero in early spring, are now up "maybe 300 or 400 percent," though Kendrick noted the age group represents a minority of cases.
+Infections among preschool-age children, which were near zero in early spring, are now up "maybe 300 or 400%," though Kendrick noted that the age group represents a minority of cases.

-With 222 hospitalizations including 28 pediatric cases reported Thursday by state officials, Kendrick pointed out those needing hospital care are still "overwhelmingly" the unvaccinated.
+With 222 hospitalizations, including 28 pediatric cases, reported Thursday by state officials, Kendrick pointed out that those needing hospital care are still "overwhelmingly" the unvaccinated.

-Federal regulators have recently approved COVID-19 vaccines for children 6 months through age 5, but state data doesn't yet indicate how many of these doses have been administered since last month.
+Federal regulators have recently approved COVID-19 vaccines for children 6 months old through age 5, but state data doesn't yet indicate how many of these doses have been administered since.

-Kendrick said the data suggests Oklahomans "are definitely behind" on not just vaccinations but booster doses, with effectiveness waning several months after the first shot.
+Kendrick said the data suggest that Oklahomans "are definitely behind" on not just vaccinations but booster doses, with effectiveness waning several months after the first shot.

-For Oklahomans relying on public-facing data dashboards to determine their risk, Kendrick said at-home tests have been a public health challenge: There is no way to track those results.
-So state health data can't show a true case count, he said.
+For Oklahomans relying on online data "dashboards" to determine their risk, Kendrick said at-home tests have been a public health challenge: There is no way to track those results, so state health data can't show a true case count, he said.

-COVID-19 fatalities have represented another challenge related to the numbers, as those who track Oklahoma State Department of Health reports may have noticed.
+The reporting of COVID-19 deaths has presented another challenge, as those who track Oklahoma State Department of Health reports might have noticed.

 "Users may temporarily observe lower death counts for prior weeks in 2022 as the backlog is reprocessed and reloaded into the system," public information officer Erica Rankin-Riley said in an email.

-As of the most recent state epidemiology report, Oklahoma has seen 14,473 total COVID-19 fatalities through July 2.
-The CDC's provisional death toll for Oklahoma stands at 16,159 as state health officials continue to process a backlog of death certificates.
+As of the most recent state epidemiology report, Oklahoma had 14,473 total COVID-19 deaths through July 2.
+The Centers for Disease Control and Prevention's provisional death toll for Oklahoma stands at 16,159 as state health officials continue to process the backlog of death certificates.

 Another issue with creating a table of numbers from each week's COVID-19 snapshot: Some data points require revision, Kendrick said.
-He said he confirmed with Oklahoma State Commissioner of Health Keith Reed that would be the reason public-facing COVID dashboards may show different numbers than what had been reported in previous weeks.
+He said he confirmed with Oklahoma State Commissioner of Health Keith Reed that that would be the reason public-facing COVID dashboards may show different numbers than what was reported in previous weeks.